nikh1l04/nikh1l04/README.md

 Hi there 👋
 I am Nikhil.
-I'm a newbie Python Developer mainly working on full-stack development using Django and HTML/CSS.
+I'm a Machine Learning Engineer/ Data Enthusiast aspiring to become a Data Scientist providing valuable insights for making the right decisions.
+In this age, where data holds so much value and is of utmost importance, every byte of data must be made use of for our next steps.
+Being in the industry keeps you hungry for the same, processing and insight inference are a complete changer for being the market leaders in any industry.
+The need for Data crunchers is thus essential in today's age, and I am looking forward to becoming one with the right set of tools and knowledge in my arsenal.
 I also have significant experience in Data Analytics using Excel, SQL, Hadoop/ Spark, and Python ML Libraries like Numpy/Pandas, Tensorflow, and Deep Learning.

-I like to work out things with the knowledge that I've gained through self-learning as well as my internship experience in software development here.
+I like to work out things with the knowledge that I've gained through self-learning and my knowledge working as an AI/Full Stack Engineer.
-And I am working towards becoming a better coder and a Data Scientist who can indefinitely contribute to business decisions and operations.
+I am working towards becoming a better coder and a Data Scientist who can indefinitely contribute to business decisions and operations.

 🔗 Connect with me through my socials! :